Here’s a honey recipe to help you forget your cold or flu or whatever it is that ails you.

 Himalayan balsam or Impatiens glandulifera originates in the Himalayas – surprise surprise.
 It was introduced to Europe as a garden plant but it quickly escaped the confines of the garden and joined the ranks of ‘Invasive Pests’.
 Other such plant species include Japanese knotweed, Giant hogweed, Sycamore or Acer pseudoplatanus and Trifids.
 Continue reading Himalayan Balsam or Impatiens glandulifera

 If you’re looking at taking your honey off you’ll be looking at clearing the bees.
-If you’re in a hurry and you like a fight you can always shake them or brush them off the frames but if you favour something slower and less brutal you’re looking at a clearer board.
+If you’re in a hurry and you like a fight you can always shake them or brush them off the frames.
+Or if you are Gadget Man and don’t care about young bees being blown all over the landscape you can get yourself a bee blower.
+But if you favour something slower, more gentle and less brutal you’re looking at a clearer board.
 Continue reading Porter Bee Escape

 In this part of the world – July is the time to get the bees to the heather – if the flow is early you’ll miss it.
 But before you do that – have you got a heather site?